Whatsapp Icon

 Stage II

-Stage II also has subdivisions and generally involves deeper penetration of the stomach wall by the tumor, or more extensive lymph node involvement.
+Stage II also has subdivisions and generally involves deeper penetration of the stomach wall by the tumour or more extensive lymph node involvement.
 This stage indicates a higher degree of spread compared to stage I.

 Stage III

-This stage is divided into IIIA, IIIB, and IIIC, depending on the tumor's size, its penetration into stomach layers, and the extent of lymph node involvement.
+This stage is divided into IIIA, IIIB, and IIIC, depending on the tumour's size, its penetration into stomach layers, and the extent of lymph node involvement.
 Stage III shows significant spread but is potentially operable.

 Stage IV